 Make Ahead Instructions

-To store apple pie: You can store your apple pie at room temperature for one day.
-This apple pie can be stored in the refrigerator for 4-5 days.
+• To store apple pie: You can store the baked apple pie at room temperature for one day or in the refrigerator for 4-5 days.

-To freeze apple pie: Let the pie cool completely and then wrap it tightly.
+• To freeze baked apple pie: Let the pie cool completely and then wrap it tightly.
 Freeze for up to 3 months.
 Thaw for 24 hours in the refrigerator before serving.

 Apple Pie Recipe Tips